 No one needs an excuse to go visit this beautiful pacific island!
 Aitutaki lagoon is one of the most beautiful lagoons in the world and just when you thought it couldn’t get any better, let me tell you that the Cook Islands boast amazing kitesurfing conditions.

 The best time to visit the Cook Islands is between May and October when the islands receive trade winds ranging from 15-30 knots.
-If you don’t want to take the 40 minute flight to Aitutaki, you could take the opportunity to kite and windsurf on the main island of Rarotonga.
-Check out some of our accommodation options available whilst enjoying this South Pacific island: Cook Islands hotels.
+If you don’t want to take the 40-minute flight to Aitutaki, you could take the opportunity to kite and windsurf on the main island of Rarotonga.
+Check out some of our accommodation options available while enjoying this South Pacific island: Cook Islands hotels.

 To kitesurf in Maui, Hawaii is to experience a tropical paradise, graced with steady trade winds year-round, ensuring it is one of the best locations in the world for wind-based sports.

-Maui’s world-class kitesurfing conditions are testified to; the island was chosen as a spot on the KSP world tour.
-In addition, Maui offers a lot of space to kite surf and windsurf as surfers, snorkellers and sunbathers each head to the different beaches that are best-suited to their needs.
+Maui’s world-class kitesurfing conditions are world-class; the island was as a spot on the KSP world tour.
+Also, Maui offers a lot of space to kite surf and windsurf as surfers, snorkellers and sunbathers each head to the different beaches that are best-suited to their needs.

-To the north shores of this Caribbean island, Cabarete experiences consistent year-round winds; giving it the perfect combination of flat water, great wave sailing and ‘down winders’.
+To the north shores of this Caribbean island, Cabarete experiences consistent year-round winds; giving it the perfect combination of flat water, excellent wave sailing and ‘down winders’.

-The wind conditions in Cabarete are pretty good year-round and the summer months (June to August) are especially reliable for wind.
+The wind conditions in Cabarete are pretty good year-round and the summer months (June to August) are exceptionally reliable for wind.

 40 km north of Fortaleza in Brazil, you’ll find the best kite and windsurfing spots the country has to offer; starting with the famous Cumbuco and stretching 250 km further north to the wind-mecca of Jericoacoara.